JDN89/h2m/README.md

 ## LOG -- quick notes, full of spelling mistakes and chaotic ramblings

+### 30/09/2025

+Fixed the lexer.
+For some reason, I thought the lexer allready worked correctly in the past.
+Looking at my log of 21/09/2025. zero deaths refactor?
+The fuck Jan - zeker moe?
+Anyway, fixed it this time - first attempt refactor (but not really)

 ### 29/09/2025

 The first time in forever that I have underarm pain from using my mouse.